|view from the street|

 This triggered him in such a way that he decided to make a project of decorating the interior of his house.
-As is the case with many artists listed in this blog, it became a lifetime project, that Asalache continued for some twenty years, almost untill his death in 2006.
+As is the case with many artists listed in this blog, it became a lifetime project, that Asalache continued for some twenty years, almost until his death in 2006.

 Working in the evening and in his free weekends, he decorated all rooms with fretwork shelves, arches, architraves and friezes, using birds, dancers, flowers, leaves and geometric patterns as motifs.

-Beside these decorations, he also embellished the interior with 19th century english pottery he had collected in the course of the years.
+Beside these decorations, he also embellished the interior with 19th century English pottery he had collected in the course of the years.

 Asalache himself has said that he was inspired by the mosque in Cordoba, the Alhambra in Granada, doors of houses in Zanzibar, interiors in Damascus and wooden houses in Istanbul.

 In his hands the old house has become a beautiful art environment.